Heather Fong

-Fong became the Interim San Francisco police chief in January 2004 after Alex Fagan Sr. was reassigned by Gavin Newsom.
-She became the permanent police chief in April 2004.

-Fong most recently served as the Department of Homeland Security Assistant Secretary for State and Local Law Enforcement, a position she held since November 17, 2014.
-She left the position at the end of the Obama administration.
+Fong served as the assistant secretary for state and local law enforcement in the Department of Homeland Security from July 31, 2023. to January 20, 2025.
+She previously served in the same role from November 17, 2014 through the end of the Obama administration.

 Early life and education

 Her ancestral roots are in Ho Chung village, Chung Shan County (now in Zhongshan City), Guangdong Province, China.

 In high school, Fong joined the Police Athletic League's cadet academy for two years.
 She graduated from St. Rose Academy in Western Addition, San Francisco in 1974.

 Fong grew up in the North Beach neighborhood of San Francisco and holds a Bachelor of Arts degree from the University of San Francisco and a Master of Social Work degree from San Francisco State University.
 In college, Fong was a member of the United States Air Force ROTC and worked as a police cadet.

 Fong graduated from the police academy on August 15, 1977.
 At the time, the San Francisco Police Department was under pressure to hire more minorities and women, as they had only two Asian American officers and no female officers in 1974.